-This study has shown that a sizable proportion of the rural population in developing countries is concentrated on LFAL, which are subject to low productivity and degradation due to steep slopes, poor soil quality or limited rainfall (Figure 1, boxes A and B).
-In 2000, over 1.3 billion rural people in developing countries, representing almost 36 per cent of the rural population, were located on these lands, and their numbers increased to 1.5 billion in 2010 (35 per cent of the rural population).
+This study has shown that a sizable proportion of the rural population in developing countries is concentrated on less favored agricultural lands, which are subject to low productivity and degradation due to steep slopes, poor soil quality or limited rainfall (Figure 1, boxes A and B).
+In 2000, over 1.3 billion rural people in developing countries, almost 36% of the rural population, were located on these lands, and their numbers increased to 1.5 billion in 2010 (35% of the rural population).

-A large segment of the rural population is also located in LFAA, which include LFAL plus favourable land that is remote, due to long distances to markets and limited access to infrastructure (Figure 1, boxes A, B and D).
-In 2000, nearly 1.4 billion people (37 per cent of the rural population) lived in LFAA in developing countries, increasing to nearly 1.6 billion (still 37 per cent of the rural population) in 2010.
+A large segment of the rural population is also located in less favored agricultural areas, which include less favored agricultural lands plus favorable land that is remote, due to long distances to markets and limited access to infrastructure (Figure 1, boxes A, B and D).
+In 2000, nearly 1.4 billion people (37% of the rural population) lived in these areas in developing countries, increasing to nearly 1.6 billion (still 37% of the rural population) in 2010.

-Perhaps most critical may be the rural population located on LFAL that are also remote due to poor access to infrastructure and markets (Figure 1, box B).
+Perhaps most critical may be the rural population located on less favored agricultural lands that are also remote due to poor access to infrastructure and markets (Figure 1, box B).
 In 2000, this population in developing countries consisted of 288 million people.
-Although they comprised less than eight per cent of the rural population, they accounted for 22 per cent of the rural population on LFAL.
-By 2010, the rural population on remote LFAL had increased to 323 million people.
+Although they comprised less than 8% of the rural population, they accounted for 22% of the rural population on less favored agricultural land.
+By 2010, the rural population on remote less favored agricultural land had increased to 323 million people.

-It was also concluded that large numbers of the rural population in developing countries are located on agricultural land that has been degrading over 1981-2000.
-In 2000, nearly 1.3 billion people were located on all degrading agricultural land (32 per cent of the rural population), which included 202 million persons without market access (around 6 per cent of the rural population).
-By 2010, over 1.4 billion people were located on
+We also find that large numbers of the rural population in developing countries are located on agricultural land that has been degrading over 1981 to 2000.
+In 2000, nearly 1.3 billion were located on all degrading agricultural land (32% of the rural population), which included 202 million without market access (around 6% of the rural population).
+By 2010, over 1.4 billion people were located on degrading agricultural land (34% of the rural population), which included 230 million people in remote areas (over 5% of the rural population).